kartik-neal/Project-Santa-Cruz-Preview/user-guides/prototyping/how-tos/speech/manage-voice-assistant-using-iot-hub.md

-# Update your voice assistant keyword using IoT Hub
+# Configure voice assistant application using IoT Hub

-This article describes how to configure the keyword within your voice assistant application using IoT Hub only.
+This article describes how to configure your voice assistant application using IoT Hub.
 Keyword configuration (as well as command configuration) may also be accomplished through the [Project Santa Cruz portal](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/prototyping/how-tos/speech/voice-assistant-config.md).

-## What is a keyword?

-A keyword is a word or short phrase used to activate a voice assistant device.
-For example, "Hey Cortana" is the keyword for the Cortana assistant.
-Voice activation allows your users to start interacting with your product completely hands-free by simply speaking the keyword.
-As your product continuously listens for the keyword, all audio is processed locally on the device until a detection occurs to ensure their data stays as private as possible.

-## Keyword configuration

 1. Open the [Azure portal](https://portal.azure.com) and type **IoT Hub** into the search bar.
 Click on the icon to open the IoT Hub page.